 retirement plan contributions, and a generous vacation schedule.

-Flexible work hours are friendly to balancing work and personal
+Flexible work hours are friendly for balancing work and personal

-Funders for LGBTQ Issues values mentorship and leadership
+Funders for LGBTQ Issues value mentorship and leadership

 development and will work with the hired candidate to identify